-Disclaimer: Estate planning is a complex process that needs to be carefully reviewed on a case by case basis.
-Though this review will provide some valuable estate planning tips, it is by no means extensive enough to be relied upon as an estate planning guide.
+Disclaimer: Estate planning is a complex process that needs to be carefully reviewed on a case-by-case basis.
+Though this review will provide valuable estate planning tips, it is by no means extensive enough to be relied upon as an estate planning guide.
 Please reach out to us directly if you have any questions or want to review your estate plan with a professional.

 6 Estate Planning Tips To Prepare Your Family Financially

-The most important thing to consider is to ensure that you have a will and a named executor of the will.
-If you die in BC, without a will, your property will be divided according to BC law.
-This will increase the cost to administer your estate.
+The most important thing to consider is ensuring you have a will and a named executor of the will.
+In British Columbia, if you die without a will, your property will be divided according to BC law.
+Your family will have to apply for a grant of administration, which is not only time-consuming but increases the cost of administering your estate.

-You might have asked yourself if it makes more sense to have your investments diversified amongst different advisors.
+You might have asked yourself if it makes more sense to diversify your investments amongst different advisors throughout the estate planning process.
 But the truth is all advisors should have access to the same products.
 If you’re pitting your advisors against each other to see who can get you the greatest returns, that should be enough to tell you that none of them is the right fit for you.

-We highly recommend working with one advisor that you like and trust to oversee all of your investment accounts.
+We recommend working with a single advisor you like and trust to oversee all your investment accounts.
 Your family will thank you for it when you’re gone.

 3. Add your spouse as a joint owner on your investment accounts

-If you’re married and you want to prevent your spouse from having to deal with unnecessary taxes, make sure you’re both set up as joint owners.
+Ensure you’re both set up as joint owners on your investment accounts.
 Unfortunately, at the second death between you and your spouse, there will be taxes on all those non-registered accounts and properties (aside from your principal residence).
-Be sure to make it clear in your will who you would like these assets to pass on to.

 4. Add beneficiaries to all your registered accounts